giova86/Python-LIS/README.md

 The model will be saved in the ```models/``` folder.

 ## 6. Real time prediction
-in order to test the model in real time use the ```real_time_prediction.py``` file.
+In order to test the model in real time use the ```real_time_prediction.py``` file.
 Optional parameters allow to specify the ML model and the prediction/detection/tracking confidences.

 ```shell
 $ python real_time_prediction.py -h